Download our complete presentation Portfolio Here

 Some of the challenges I encounter when producing heat tints are:

 I had a strict deadline for this commission.
-The owner was returning to Florida in two or three weeks.
+The owner would return to Florida in two or three weeks.
 If I was able to complete the piece within this timeframe, I had the job.

-Back in the day before google images, I perused stacks of animal reference books littered with bookmarks and thumbprints.
+It was back in the day before google images, and for reference, I pawed through stacks of animal books littered with bookmarks and thumbprints.
+I made the drawing with two uniquely shaped maple slabs in mind, and everything fell quickly into place.

-The frontmost layer of the waterfall curves out and over the edge of the wall, enhancing the 3-dimensional effect and drawing the viewer into the story
+The whole assembly is supported by a hidden frame of square steel tubing.
+The waterfall curves over the edge of the wall, enhancing the 3-dimensional effect and drawing the viewer into the story.

-Making single-layer metal wall art is akin to making a picture on a flat canvas, though the nature of metal doesn’t limit me solely to rectangular shapes.
+Making single-layer metal wall pieces is akin to making a picture on a flat canvas, though the nature of metal doesn’t limit me solely to rectangular shapes.

 By cutting the metal to match the outlines of my design, I can create a sense of three dimensions while retaining a two-dimensional flatness.